greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 ### <a id="topic71"></a>Partitioning an Existing Table

-With uniform partitioning syntax, tables can be partitioned only at creation.
+With classic partitioning syntax, tables can be partitioned only at creation.
 If you have a table that you want to partition, you must create a partitioned table, load the data from the original table into the new table, drop the original table, and rename the partitioned table with the original table's name.
 You must also re-grant any table permissions.
 For example:

 ```
 CREATE TABLE sales2 (LIKE sales)